 The second aspect to maintaining tissue height is the regulation of cell loss from the top of the tissue.
 I have been investigating how to regulate this and am implementing a degradation of cell-cell adhesion as a way to control cell loss.
 I am investigate the implentation of this degradation loss both as a simple scaling of adhesion as a cell gets older, and also by implementing a system of ODEs in each cell to represent the subcellular interactions that are thought to cause the loss of adhesion.

 My model is built using the Chaste libraries.
-For more details go to https://www.cs.ox.ac.uk/chaste/.
+For more details I refer you to https://www.cs.ox.ac.uk/chaste/.

-In Australian landscapes, bushfires can cause devestating damage to communities, and even fatalities.
-If we want to best be able to combat these fires, understanding where they are likely to spread is critical.
+In Australian landscapes, bushfires can cause devestating damage to communities as well as fatalities.
+If we want to best combat these fires, understanding where they are likely to spread is critical.
 Getting this information as quickly as possible is vital to decision makers.